prometheus-operator/prometheus-operator/Documentation/api.md

 ## PrometheusRule

-PrometheusRule defines alerting rules for a Prometheus instance
+PrometheusRule defines recording and alerting rules for a Prometheus instance

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |